 With it, you can stream almost anything from your phone to your TV.

-In this article, I’ll show you the steps to take to set up your Chromecast and start streaming.
+In this article, I’ll walk you through the steps to set up your Chromecast and start streaming.

 Here’s what you need before you set up your Google Chromecast: